 Theatre 11:45am-1:00 pm

 What does human wildness mean in an urban environment?
-Join us for a panel discussion featuring two authors and two practitioners whose work explores ideas of wilderness, cities, rewilding and uncivilisation.
-Featuring Joanna Pocock (Surrender), Nina Lyon (Mushroom Season and Uprooted: On the Trail of the Green Man), Manu Maunganidze (Nature Youth Connection & Education) and Andres Roberts (Way of Nature UK).
+Join us for a panel discussion featuring writers, artists and practitioners whose work explores ideas of wilderness, cities, rewilding and uncivilisation.
+Featuring Monique Besten (long-distance walking artist), Nina Lyon (author of Mushroom Season and Uprooted: On the Trail of the Green Man), Manu Maunganidze (Nature Youth Connection & Education) and Andres Roberts (Way of Nature UK).
 Chaired by Nick Hunt.

 Spring Tonic Weed Walk

 Spring is a great time for getting to know the wild medicine plants in any neighbourhood.
 We’ll start this session in the garden at The Cube, then head out into the streets to connect with plants growing locally, before returning to discuss our encounters.
 This simple exercise in paying attention to and engaging with the living world right beneath our feet can then be developed, on your own or (more rewardingly) with others.
 Led by Mark Watson

 The Picture Show at the End of the World